ekaputra07/firepubs/README.md

-# firepubs
+# FireSub
-Firepubs is a simple Cloud Functions that transfer your Firestore trigger events to PubSub message
+Firesub is a Firebase Functions helper to easily publish Firestore events to PubSub.